 - 1/4 cup buttermilk

-- I usually make my own buttermilk by combining lemon juice and regular milk.
-Typically, I add 1 tablespoon lemon juice to 1 cup milk to make buttermilk.
-However, only needing 1/4 cup, I usually add 1 teaspoon of lemon juice in the bottom of a wet measuring cup (about enough to cover the bottom of the measuring cup) then add in milk to the 1/4-cup line.
+- To make your own buttermilk: Pour 1 teaspoon of lemon juice in the bottom of a wet measuring cup (about enough to cover the bottom of the measuring cup) then add in milk to the 1/4-cup line.
 Whisk together and let stand for at least 5 minutes.